Canada Olympic Park: CEBL & Calgary Surge

 The Calgary Surge, a professional Canadian basketball team, competes in the Canadian Elite Basketball League (CEBL).
 Since their inaugural season in 2022, the team has held their home games at the Canadian Olympic Park (COP).

 Canada's Sports Hall of Fame

-In October 28, 2008, Calgary was chosen, among nine Canadian cities, to permanently host Canada's Sports Hall of Fame (CSHOF).
+On October 28, 2008, Calgary was chosen, among nine Canadian cities, to permanently host Canada's Sports Hall of Fame (CSHOF).
 The foundation and construction of the new facility was laid on donated land by the former Calgary Olympic Development Association (CODA), now called the Canadian Winter Sport Institute or WinSport Canada.
 The cost of the project was C$50 million (about C$30 million was used to build the venue; another C$20 million for operating costs, through an endowment fund).
 It was opened to the general public on July 1, 2011, to coincide with the Canada Day festivities.
 The former Olympic Museum and Hall of Fame location was turned into a training site for athletes, making it (OMHoF) redundant and the CSHOF the only sports-related museum there.